 The long-term goal of the Airbus GEDC Diversity Award is to increase diversity among the global community of engineers so that the engineering industry reflects the diversity of the communities it supports, with diversity recognised as a driver for innovation and growth.

 What is the Global Engineering Deans Council?

-Airbus is a corporate member of the GEDC (Global Engineering Deans Council), a leading global organisation whose members are responsible for setting the agenda for higher education in engineering in their countries and universities.
+Airbus is a corporate member of the GEDC (Global Engineering Deans Council).
+This is a leading global organisation whose members are individuals responsible for setting the agenda for higher education in engineering in their countries and universities.

 What Do We Mean by Diversity?